SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 * **3. Select file** <br/> This will default to the 'data' directory when selecting a text file; alternatively, you can browse elsewhere using the file explorer.

+* **4. Analyze file** <br/> This will default to the 'data' directory when selecting a text file; alternatively, you can browse elsewhere using the file explorer.

 ## Page info